gurudu/springboot_k8s_helm_monitoring/README.md

-# springboot-web app deployed to kubenetes cluster and monitored using prometheus and Grafana
+## Springboot-web app deployed to Kubernetes Cluster and monitored using Prometheus and Grafana